-- 1 Equivalency of seminars and coursework is determined by the student's graduate committee. - 2 Previous graduate-level statistics courses can satisfy this requirement with approval of the student's graduate committee.
+Equivalency of seminars and coursework is determined by the student's graduate committee.

 A final examination (oral and/or written) which covers both the major and supportive fields and includes defense of the thesis is required.
 Students must present an open seminar of the thesis research just prior to oral final examinations.
 The student must adhere to the University and College regulations regarding his/her graduate program.